Hidden champions: Success factors

-Most of the hidden champions produce inconspicuous products.
-In the market for these products they are the top producer in the world.
-Often, but not always, these companies are family owned.
-They export most of their products, and so contribute significantly to the current account of their countries, and are more successful than the average.
+Many hidden champions produce inconspicuous, highly specialized products, often holding a leading position in their respective global markets.
+These companies are frequently, though not exclusively, family-owned.
+They tend to export a significant share of their products, thereby contributing to the current account surpluses of their home countries, and generally demonstrate above-average business performance.

 The idea of market leadership means more than counting market share.
 Leaders as employees need an "inner flame" to become, and to remain, the number one.
 Hidden champions normally work in niche markets.
 For these markets they design unique products, which are produced with a high real net output ratio.
 They have to accept the risk of being a single product manufacturer.
 They divide between "good" and "bad" market share.
 The good is earned by performance and a solid foundation, the bad from price aggression and discounting.

 One result of working with unique products in niche markets is quite often the need to deal on the global market in order to achieve economies of scale.
 For this reason, hidden champions feel a strong need to work abroad early in their company's development.
 Hidden champions also operate extremely close to their customers, and their customers' needs are an important driver for their innovations.
 On the other hand, customers of hidden champions depend on their products and they cannot easily change their source.
 This often makes for a high level of co-dependence between the producer and the customer, a result of the one product risk.

 A lot of the hidden champions established their main product as an innovation and were able to keep this single position in the market, or were at least able to keep a leading position.
 Their markets are mostly oligopolistic with intense competition.